Picorims/wav2bar/docs/DEVELOPMENT_GUIDELINES.md

 ### Creating web components the easy way

 While web components comes pretty handy for pure JS development, they are tedious to declare.
 You need to register them, create a shadow DOM, clone an instance of the template in the constructor (which requires a fetch if we want to separate the template in another file), etc. Thus the process has been abstracted by the `web_ui_custom_component` module.
-It comes with two important tools: the `webUICustomComponent` class and the `register` asynchronous function.
+It comes with two important tools: the `WebUICustomComponent` class and the `register` asynchronous function.
 While the class handles creating the DOM shadow and cloning the template, the `register` function defines the element in `customElements` and cache the template.

 To create a component, create a new folder within `ui_components` called `web_<tag_name_underscore>`.
 Create a JS module and an HTML file named the same way inside your newly created folder.
 In the HTML file, write your UI withing a `<template>`.
-In the module, asynchronously call `register` with the tag name separated by hyphens (the actual tag) and the class definition extending `webUICustomComponent`. in the constructor, call `super(<tag_name_hyphens>, <props_and_states>)`.
+In the module, asynchronously call `register` with the tag name separated by hyphens (the actual tag) and the class definition extending `WebUICustomComponent`. in the constructor, call `super(<tag_name_hyphens>, <props_and_states>)`.
 In order for the component to load, add an `export *` to `ui_components.js`.

 It should look like this for `ui-foo-bar`: